Panadestein/cuda_demo/README.md

-# CUDA Fortran Minimum Working Example
+# CUDA Fortran Minimal Working Example

-This repository contains a minimum working example (MWE) demonstrating how to use CUDA with Fortran using the ISO_C_BINDING module.
+This repository contains a minimal working example (MWE) demonstrating how to use CUDA with Fortran using the ISO_C_BINDING module.
 The project uses CMake as the build system.

 ## Prerequisites